dotnet/infer/BUILDING.md

 1. Compile using `Build -> Build Solution`.
 1. At this point, you can play with the [tutorials and examples](https://dotnet.github.io/infer/userguide/Infer.NET%20tutorials%20and%20examples.html), or run all tests to verify the installation.
 Run the tutorials by setting the startup project to `Tutorials`.
 If your configuration is `DebugFull` or `ReleaseFull`, you will get the [Examples Browser](https://dotnet.github.io/infer/userguide/The%20examples%20browser.html).
 Otherwise, edit `src/Tutorials/RunMe.cs` to see different tutorials.
 Run an example by setting the startup project to that example.
 1. To run all tests, open the test explorer using `Test -> Windows -> Test Explorer`.
-1. In the test explorer search bar, type `-Trait:"BadTest" -Trait:"OpenBug" -Trait:"CompilerOptionsTest" -Trait:"Performance"` to exclude long-running tests and tests that are not supposed to succeed.
+1. In the test explorer search bar, type `-Trait:"BadTest" -Trait:"OpenBug" -Trait:"CompilerOptionsTest" -Trait:"Performance" -Trait:"Platform"` to exclude long-running tests and tests that are not supposed to succeed.
 1. Click `Run All`.

 ## Building from the command line